jundalisay/superblist/content/en/research/leibniz/monadology/part-1.md

 Consequently, a simple substance must contain a multiplicity of affections and relations, even though it does not contain any parts.

-14. The transitory state which includes and represents a multiplicity within a unity (or simple substance) is nothing other than what is called perception.
+14. Perception is the transitory state which includes and represents a multiplicity within a unity (or simple substance).

-However, this must be clearly distinguished from apperception or consciousness, as will appear later.
-The Cartesians went seriously wrong here, since they did not recognise the existence of unconscious perceptions.
-It is also what led them to believe that only rational beings were monads, and that there were no animal souls or other entelechies.
-Again, it made them confuse a long state of unconsciousness with death in the strict sense (like ordinary folk); which also led them into the scholastic prejudice of souls entirely separate from bodies, and even reinforced the opinion of some people with twisted minds that souls are mortal.
+However, this must be clearly distinguished from apperception or consciousness.

+The Cartesians went seriously wrong here.
+They did not recognise the existence of unconscious perceptions.

+This led them to believe:
+- that only rational beings were monads, and
+- that there were no animal souls or other entelechies.

+It also confused them into a long state of unconsciousness with death in the strict sense (like ordinary folk).

+This also led them into the scholastic prejudice that souls are entirely separate from bodies.

+It even reinforced the opinion of some people with twisted minds that souls are mortal.

-15. The action of the internal principle which brings about change (i.e. the transition from one perception to another) can be called appetition.
+15. Appetition* is the action of the internal principle which brings about change (i.e. the transition from one perception to another).

 Appetite cannot always completely attain the whole perception it is aiming for, but it always obtains something of it, and arrives at new perceptions.

+> *Superphysics Note: We call this 'desire'

 16. We ourselves experience a multiplicity in a simple substance, when we find that the least thought of which we are conscious includes a variegation within its object.